 My first guidance came the day before I was diagnosed.
 I was sitting in my local doctor’s surgery when I met a woman with cancer who told me about her experience of a European treatment called Mistletoe Therapy.
 As soon as she said the words, I got a stirring sensation in my heart.
 This is what I call the ‘YES’ response.
 I knew I had to start on the Mistletoe Therapy as quickly as possible.
 From that day on, I listened carefully for that same ‘YES’ feeling in my body.

-For those interested, my personal ‘YES’ response also involved changing to a plant-based diet, attending a retreat at the Ian Gawler Foundation, practising mindfulness meditation, undergoing surgery, and reading a book called The Journey by Brandon Bays, which taught me a powerful method of releasing core emotional pain associated with degenerative disease.
+For those interested, my personal ‘YES’ response involved several things.
+For example, I changed to a plant-based diet.
+I attended a retreat at the Ian Gawler Foundation, and underwent surgery.
+I started practising mindfulness meditation.
+And I read a book called The Journey by Brandon Bays.
+It taught me a powerful method of releasing core emotional pain associated with degenerative disease.
+Many steps to my ‘YES’.

 Do it for yourself